-We have relied on a single customer, McLane Company Inc. (McLane) for more than 10% of our revenues for each of the past four years.
-Furthermore, in 2014, sales to our top three customers accounted for over 20% of our revenues.
-In 2014, McLane represented 10.9% of our revenues.
+We relied on a single customer, McLane Company Inc. (McLane) for more than 10% of our revenues for the years 2011 through 2014.
+Furthermore, in 2015, sales to our top three customers accounted for over 20% of our revenues.
+In 2015, McLane represented 9.8% of our revenues.
 However, McLane purchases its products on a purchase order basis and we do not have an agreement with them that requires them to purchase our products as opposed to those of our competitors.
 If our relationship with McLane ends or is disrupted, we would experience a material adverse effect on our business, results of operations and financial condition, and may struggle to replace such a significant relationship.
 We may also face reputational harm, even if the impact of this loss is temporary, due to the potential loss of market share and a reduction of the presence of our branded products in the end markets.